matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Data disposal**

-- When data is deleted by customer:
+- When data deleted by a customer:
     - The data is no longer accessible by the service.
-    - Data is deleted from all Google's systems:
+    - Data deleted from all Google's systems:
         - In accordance with applicable laws.
         - Within a maximum of 180 days.